Preston Claiborne: San Francisco Giants

-On May 16, 2016, Claiborne signed a minor league deal with the San Francisco Giants.
+On May 16, 2016, Claiborne signed a minor league contract with the San Francisco Giants organization.
+He made 34 appearances out of the bullpen for the Double–A Richmond Flying Squirrels, posting a 2.38 ERA with 49 strikeouts and 3 saves.
+Claiborne elected free agency following the season on November 7.

 Texas Rangers

 On February 24, 2017, Claiborne signed a minor league deal with the Texas Rangers.
 He was promoted to the major league roster on June 22.
-He was designated for assignment on July 2, 2017.
+Claiborne was designated for assignment on July 2.

 Cleveland Indians

-On January 26, 2018, he signed a minor league deal with the Cleveland Indians.
-He became a free agent after the season.
+On January 26, 2018, Claiborne signed a minor league contract with the Cleveland Indians.
+In 10 appearances split between the rookie–level Arizona League Indians, Double–A Akron RubberDucks, and Triple–A Columbus Clippers, he accumulated a 9.31 ERA with 10 strikeouts across 9 2/3 innings pitched.
+Claiborne elected free agency following the season on November 2.

+Post–playing career

+Claiborne was named pitching coach of the Hudson Valley Renegades High-A affiliate for the New York Yankees in 2023.
+He was named pitching coach of the Tampa Tarpons, the Yankees' Single-A affiliate, for the 2024 season.

+On January 21, 2025, the Yankees added Claiborne to their major league coaching staff under the role of assistant pitching coach.

-Personal
+Personal life

 The first time Claiborne attended a baseball game, which featured the visiting Yankees playing the Texas Rangers, his father encouraged him to play with the "class and respect" of a Yankee.
 His father died of a stroke during Claiborne's sophomore year at Tulane.
 He contributes to a website, TheCupCheck.com, which is run by minor league baseball players to give other minor leaguers tips on how to handle life in professional baseball.
 The Wall Street Journal called Claiborne "one of the site's most prolific contributors."